Official 5-Step Guide

 Having predetermined timelines can help you stick to your objectives.
 Timelines make it easy to monitor your progress and keep you on track to reach the milestones needed to land that dream job.

-Now that you’ve defined realistic goals and created a timeline, you can put your plan into action.
+Now that you’ve defined realistic goals and created a timeline, you can implement your plan.

 Don’t look at your list like a vision board.
 Instead, treat it as a calendar.
 This is important if you want to follow and complete each step by a specific time.